martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 functions, CUBIC uses both the concave and convex profiles of a cubic function for window growth.

-After a window reduction in response to a congestion event detected by duplicate ACKs, Explicit Congestion Notification-Echo (ECN-Echo, ECE) ACKs {{!RFC3168}}, TCP RACK {{!RFC8985}} or QUIC loss detection, CUBIC remembers the congestion window size at which it received the congestion event and performs a multiplicative decrease of the congestion window.
+After a window reduction in response to a congestion event detected by duplicate ACKs, Explicit Congestion Notification-Echo (ECN-Echo, ECE) ACKs {{!RFC3168}}, TCP RACK {{!RFC8985}} or QUIC loss detection {
+{!RFC9002}}, CUBIC remembers the congestion window size at which it received the congestion event and performs a multiplicative decrease of the congestion window.
 When CUBIC enters into congestion avoidance, it starts to increase the congestion window using the concave profile of the cubic function.
 The cubic function is set to have its plateau at the remembered congestion window size, so that the concave window increase continues until then.
 After that, the cubic function turns into a convex profile and the convex window increase begins.

 This style of window adjustment (concave and then convex) improves the algorithm stability while maintaining high network utilization